AndreP-git/Kmeans-OpenMP/README.md

 # Kmeans-OpenMP
-Naive Kmeans implementation in C using OpenMP to test different multi-thread architectures for scalability comparisons
+Naive Kmeans implementation in C using OpenMP to test different multi-thread architectures for scalability comparisons.

+# kmeans.c: